alabenhamouda/kerberos-auth-example/README.md

 ```

 now we'll add one principal that represents the service, which is the flask app
-and we'll add its key to the default keytab file /etc/kdc5.keytab so that it can be use to encrypt the message involved in the kerberos protocol
+and we'll add its key to the default keytab file /etc/kdc5.keytab so that it can be used to encrypt the messages involved in the kerberos protocol

 ```
 addprinc -randkey host/kdc.insat.tn
 ktadd host/kdc.insat.tn
 ```

-Next we'll add a principal for the user, the client that will use the app and we'll give a password
+Next we'll add a principal for the user, the client that will use the app and we'll give him a password

 ```
 addprinc user